cwalk/LeapMotion-Arduino/README.md

 For more info on getting your Arduino environment set up, check out: http://cylonjs.com/documentation/platforms/arduino/

+For more info on Leap Motion, check out: http://cylonjs.com/documentation/drivers/leapmotion/

 Clone the directory: `git clone https://github.com/cwalk/LeapMotion-Arduino`

 Navigate to the directory and do an `npm install` and you should have cylon, cylon-firmata, and cylon-leapmotion.